 Note: If an athlete falls during the aerial phase or otherwise fails the landing, the acrobatic element will receive maximum 2.5 points.

 11.2.13.1 SCORING FOR ACROBATIC MOVES

-All images and descriptions of the elements are based on the definitions from Fédération Internationale de Gymnastique and are used here with permission from FIG. Pictures, videos and descriptions of the elements and variations can be found on www.fig-aerobic.com.
+All images and descriptions of the elements are based on the definitions from Fédération Internationale de Gymnastique.

 All acrobatic elements that are not in this list, will be considered as choreograph.